ITPNYU/ITP-IMA-Community-Guidelines/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+Welcome to the ITP/IMA Code of Conduct GitHub repository!
+All ITP/IMA community members are expected to thoroughly read and understand the Code of Conduct, so please make sure to visit each of the pages linked below in the index!

+The ITP/IMA CoC is an evolving document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.

-The Code of Conduct is an evolving document, open to revisions, clarifications, and reconsideration.
-For more information on how the Code of Conduct came to be, who was involved, and how you can get involved check out the [Code of Conduct Development](CONTRIBUTING.md) page.
+The CoC is open to revisions, clarifications, and reconsideration.
+For more information on how the Code of Conduct came to be, who was involved, and how you can get involved check out the [Code of Conduct Development](CONTRIBUTING.md).

 Many terms, concepts, and words in this Code of Conduct may be new or unfamiliar.
 Please refer to the [Glossary](glossary.md) for clarification of meaning.
 Certain words may be highlighted in the Code of Conduct with definitions in order to assist with comprehensibility.